 When I first met Sakamoto in person, inside the Casinò in Venice, I was awe struck.
-His shiny, perfectly straight silver hair, those tortoise shell eyeglasses and the stylish black suit highlighting a crisp white shirt all made for an image that is so naturally fashionable -- hard to forget.
+His shiny, perfectly straight silver hair, those tortoise shell eyeglasses and the stylish black suit highlighting a crisp white shirt all made for an image that is so naturally fashionable and hard to forget.
 Yet Sakamoto is so much more profound than just how he looks, his magnetism delves deeper than his meticulously styled, outward persona.

-In fact, the Japan native, who now calls both NYC and Tokyo home, is a composer, a singer, a writer, an activist, a dancer and an actor.
+The Japan native, who now calls both NYC and Tokyo home, is a composer, a singer, a writer, an activist, a dancer and an actor.
 Who can forget his turn as Captain Yonoi in 'Merry Christmas Mr. Lawrence' alongside David Bowie?
 He also provided the soundtrack for that movie.
 Double duty is what Sakamoto does best it seems.

-His recent struggle with throat cancer and his activism to stop the use of nuclear power in his native Japan -- all at the center of 'CODA' -- as well as his encouragement of young talent, make up the remaining pieces of the beautiful puzzle that is, and always will be Ryuichi Sakamoto.
+His recent struggle with throat cancer and his activism to stop the use of nuclear power in his native Japan -- all at the center of 'CODA' -- as well as his encouragement of young talents, make up the remaining pieces of the beautiful puzzle that is, and always will be Ryuichi Sakamoto.

 Following are a few questions I asked Sakamoto in Venice.
 But this interview is definitely a work in progress with the man his filmmaker calls "a patriot, so amazing," and with whom, from the very start of their collaboration, Nomura Schible knew that, "something magical would happen!"